-Tabu Search (TS) is an iterative method for solving optimization problems.
+Tabu Search (TS) is an iterative method for solving combinatorial optimization problems.
 It explicitly makes use of memory structures to guide a hill-descending heuristic to continue exploration without being confused by the absence of improvement movements.
-This technique was independently proposed by Glover [1986] and Hansen [1986].
-For a detailed description of TS, the reader is referred to Glover and Laguna [1997].
+This technique was independently proposed by Glover [8] and Hansen [10].
+For a detailed description of TS, the reader is referred to [9].
 This section presents a brief explanation of TS principles.
 They are followed by specifications of the customized TS implementation proposed in this paper.